Board of Directors

 Term Expires December 2024

 Lou Thurston is a native Kansan.
 He received a degree in Public Affairs from Emporia State University.
 Early in his career he served in the City Manager’s office in Emporia.
 Called away from public service to work in his family’s manufacturing business, he has held numerous sales, marketing, and management positions.
-Currently he is employed in the label and packaging industry as an Account Executive for Grace Label, Inc. Lou has served the community of Hillsboro for many years, serving for 14 years as a board member on the Hillsboro Development Corporation and currently serving a second term as Mayor of Hillsboro, KS.
+Currently he is employed in the label and packaging industry as an Account Executive for Grace Label, Inc. Lou has served the community of Hillsboro for many years, serving for 14 years as a board member on the Hillsboro Development Corporation and currently serving a third term as Mayor of Hillsboro, KS.
 Lou is married to his wife Lori.
-They have two children, 5 grandchildren and 1 great-grandchild.
+They have two children, 5 grandchildren and 4 great-grandchildren.
 In his spare time, he loves to travel and follow his grandkids sporting endeavors.
 Lou is a serious reader (his wife calls it an addiction) and loves to study US History.

-Tim Johnson, Board Member
+Tim Johnson,

-Director of Public Utilities, Augusta, KS
+Director of Public Utilities, City of Augusta

 Term Expires December 2024